 Russia pledges to help Belarus if pro-democracy protests turn violent

-Putin says a special police unit is on standby after request from embattled Lukashenko
+Putin says special police unit on standby after request from embattled Lukashenko

 A rally in Minsk, Belarus, in support of the Belarusian opposition, and against police brutality and the results of the presidential election.
 Photograph: EPA/Yauhen Yerchak